When it comes to sex, do you focus on quantity, rather than quality? Or do you believe that enthusiastic sex matters?

 I have seen so many marriage books talk about how guys need sex, and women need to understand that this is a major part of marriage.
 It turns sex into an obligation!
 Pastors have preached on having sex for 7 days straight to see what happens, as if it’s quantity alone that matters.
 I’ve heard the 72-hour rule–you need to have sex every three days so he’ll resist temptation!

-(By the way, I hate that approach–that guys need sex or they’ll be tempted.
+(By the way, I think that approach–that guys need sex or they’ll be tempted–usually backfires.
 Let’s stop with the boys will be boys message and hold all of us up to a higher standard).

 What most men will tell you is that their real need is to feel as if they are pleasing their wife.